markomanninen/isopsephicalriddlespseudosibyllineoracles/chapter1/intro.md

 events also came to be interpreted as signs of the coming Messiah.
-Sibyl, the acclaimed author of the prophecies as a woman prophetess, the daughter of Noah in the Pseudo-Sibylline lore, has a unique character crossing over the common borders in several ancient religions and mythology.
+Sibyl, the acclaimed author of the prophecies as a woman prophetess, the daughter of Noah in the Pseudo-Sibylline lore, has a unique character crossing over the common borders in several ancient religions and myths.

 Good introductions to the Pseudo-Sibylline oracles can be found from these two
 books: